cnnrde/ReplitRPC/README.md

 4. Run the Desktop app
 5. Open a repl

 And that's it!
-You should see your rich presence update within 20 seconds (as long as you have a repl open with the extension installed).
+You should see your rich presence update within 40 seconds (as long as you have a repl open with the extension installed).

 ## Uninstallation

 ### Windows

 Go to `%localappdata%` and delete the `ReplitRPC` folder.
+Alternatively, open the add and remove programs dialog and remove `ReplitRPC` by `Connor Dennison`.

 ### macOS